Fayetteville man pleads not guilty to murder charges in wife’s stabbing

 FAYETTEVILLE -- A man accused of stabbing his wife to death last month pleaded not guilty to capital murder in Washington County Circuit Court on Monday.

-Marcus McBurney Joiner, 40, of 1611 E. Thornhill Drive in Fayetteville, was arrested April 17 and was formally charged last week with the April 16 stabbing death of his wife, Amy.
-He's being held in the Washington County Detention Center on a $750,000 cash only bond.
+Marcus McBurney Joiner, 40, of 1611 E. Thornhill Drive in Fayetteville, was arrested April 17 and formally charged last week with the April 16 stabbing death of his wife, Amy.
+He's being held in the Washington County Detention Center on a $750,000 cash-only bond.

 Joiner was given an initial court date of July 11 before Washington County Circuit Judge Joanna Taylor.

-Capital murder is a Class Y felony and is punishable by death or life in prison without parole.
-Prosecutors haven't made a decision about whether they will seek the death penalty against Joiner.
+Capital murder is a Class Y felony punishable by death or life in prison without parole.
+Prosecutors haven't decided whether they will seek the death penalty against Joiner.

 Amy Joiner was found dead, with a knife in her neck, lying in the street in front of her home the night of April 16, according to a report from the Fayetteville Police Department.